RimSort/RimSort/docs/wiki/User Guide.md

     * todds texture tool also does not currently (as of May 2023) support Mac M1/M2 arm64 CPU.
 It is not included in RimSort.

 #### Linux

+RimSort preview for Linux users
+(insert here next release)

 * Run the executable: `./RimSort`

 ### Using RimSort
 RimSort by default will prompt you to configure game configuration paths.
-Outside of that, there is a default settings applied and you are free to configure as you like from the Settings Panel
+Outside of that, there is a default settings applied and you are free to configure as you like from the Settings Panel.

 #### Actions panel
 Here you can find general purpose options to interact with RimWorld game, its mod lists, as well as accessing things like Steam Workshop or todds texture optimizer from within RimSort.